 Fran has been teaching swimming at Penn for 15 years (she started teaching at the former pool at Hutchinson).
 Now a high school teacher, Fran has also taught Water Aerobics, Parent-Infant class and Adult Beginner class.
 She also coaches a middle school team in Villanova and coached the high school team at String Theory High School in Philadelphia.
 Some of Fran's strengths as an instructor are working with adults who fear the water, working with parents, and teaching runners and people who practice yoga how to be better swimmers.
 She also likes teaching flip turns.
 Although she primarily works with adults, she works with swimmers of any age and ability level.

 Rob is an artist, yogi, vegetarian, cycletarian and veteran swim instructor.
 He loves to share his love of the water with everyone from infants to adults, brand new beginners to competitive and advanced swimmers.
 He believes that comfort leads to confidence, and confidence leads to greater comfort.
 He works at making his classes fun, and progressive from any starting point.

 Georgia is from Denver and has taught swimming for two years in Colorado and is excited to be continuing here at Penn.
 She loves teaching breaststroke and her favorite part about being a swim instructor is watching how people improve.
 A fun fact about Georgia is that she really loves Broncos football!

 Connor first began teaching swim lessons and classes after working as a lifeguard at a summer camp and community pool.
 She spent most of her summers as a kid swimming, so it only felt right to help others enjoy the water as much as she did!
 Connor has been teaching swim lessons since 2014 and has the most experience with toddlers and children.
-That said, she also likes teaching teenagers and adults who may not be as comfortable in the water as they would like to be.
+She is especially experienced with bilingual swim lessons and can speak Spanish, French, and Russian fluently — Connor is definitely able to overcome a language barrier.
+She also likes teaching teenagers and adults who may not be as comfortable in the water as they would like to be.
 She loves seeing her students learn to love the water and growing comfortable enough swim independently.